The Central Oklahoma Humane Society has launched a Trap-Neuter-Return (TNR) program to help bring Oklahoma City feral cat populations under control.

 The OK Humane Trap, Neuter, Return Program evolved from nonlethal control programs practiced for decades in the United Kingdom, other parts of Europe, and Africa.
 In the United States, TNR is practiced by thousands of individuals and hundreds of groups, with the help of sympathetic veterinarians and clinics.
 TNR is endorsed by numerous institutions and organizations, including the American Society for the Prevention of Cruelty to Animals (ASPCA), Best Friends Animal Society, Cat Fancier’s Association, Cornell and Tufts Universities’ Schools of Veterinary Medicine, Doris Day Animal League, the Humane Society of the United States, San Francisco SPCA, and SPAY/USA.

 - To change the way feral cats are routinely treated

 - To recognize their right to live and their niche in the environment

 - To improve the quality of their lives through spay/neuter

 - To humanely, nonlethally, and substantially reduce their numbers

 - It is preferred for feral cats to arrive in a humane trap.

 - No appointment is needed for feral cats.
 Feral surgeries will be handled any Clinic day.

 - Feral cats will automatically be left ear-tipped.
-Only feral kittens under 4 months old will be exempt if desired by the trapper.

 - A Rabies vaccination will be required on feral cats over the age of 3 months.